 - a temporary absence from work due to illness or injury.

-The Fair Work Act provides that an Employee may make a claim for unfair dismissal if they have been employed for at least 6 months (or at least 12 months if employed by a small business employer) by the Employer and if they are covered by a modern award or enterprise agreement and their wage is not over the high income threshold.
+The Fair Work Act provides that an Employee may make a claim for unfair dismissal if they have been employed for at least 6 months (or at least 12 months if employed by a small business) by the Employer and if they are covered by a modern award or enterprise agreement and their wage is not over the high income threshold.

 The Employee will only receive a remedy if their dismissal was in fact unfair.
 Some cases of unfair dismissal that have occurred in the past involve circumstances in which:

-- an employee journalist who was unfairly dismissed after they accidentally sent a message to a government minister which was regarded as offensive
+- an employee journalist was unfairly dismissed after they accidentally sent a message to a government minister which was regarded as offensive

-- an employee truck driver who was unfairly dismissed after he posted disparaging remarks about other employees of his employer on his Facebook page without being aware that the information was accessible to the public.
+- an employee truck driver was unfairly dismissed after he posted disparaging remarks about other employees of his employer on his Facebook page without being aware that the information was accessible to the public.